DGX Spark Stacking and GB10 Cluster Cable: 0.5m QSFP112 400G DAC

 Why buy the cluster cable from Petronella

-The DGX Spark and its OEM siblings shipped faster than the accessory channel could keep up, so the one cable that turns two boxes into a cluster is routinely backordered at the big distributors, and quoted at $179 to $229 when it is in stock at all.
-Petronella Technology Group, Inc. carries the NVIDIA-approved 0.5m QSFP112 400G DAC in stock at $159 with free US shipping, ships within about a week, and can quote multipacks for three-node rings and small fleets.
+The DGX Spark and its OEM siblings shipped faster than the accessory channel could keep up, so the one cable that turns two boxes into a cluster is routinely backordered at the big distributors, and quoted at $179 to $285 when it is in stock at all.
+Petronella Technology Group, Inc. carries the NVIDIA-approved 0.5m QSFP112 400G DAC at $159 with free US shipping and can quote multipacks for three-node rings and small fleets.
+It is in stock now and ships in 1 to 3 business days.
+This part keeps getting harder to source, which is why we placed the two largest orders we have ever placed for it.
 If you are standing up more than a handful of nodes, or want the 200G-class QSFP switch guidance for four or more units, call 919-348-4912 and we will spec it with you.